ansible/ansible/docsite/rst/moduledev.rst

 .. literalinclude:: ../DOCUMENTATION.yaml

-This is available in the 'examples/' directory of the of the Ansible github repository.
+This is available in the 'examples/' directory of the of the Ansible github repository, and you can have that generated with ``./hacking/module_formatter.py -G``.
 You can copy it into your module and use it as a starting point when writing your own docs.

 Include it in your module file like this::